 Is the moisture on top of the freezer door gasket?

 If there is moisture on top of the freezer door gasket or water droplets on the door gasket, this can be caused by water dripping off the mullion or center rail.
 Certain refrigerators are equipped with a separate control to prevent exterior moisture from forming on this seal.
 The Energy Saver or Humidity feature controls a heater that helps to reduce moisture on the vertical hinged seal.
-Turning this feature On/Off will vary by model, so please reference your Use and Care Guide for specific instructions.
+Turning this feature On/Off will vary by model, so please reference your Owner's Manual for specific instructions.

 CLICK HERE for additional information on this feature